BunnyEncoder20/GitHub_Python_DSA/DSA/Striver SDE DSA Sheet/23 Largest Sub Array with K sum/Theory.md

                 longest = max(longest,length)

             if summation not in hashmap :
-                hashmap[summation] = i    # import, do not update the sum for a newer index, as we need the longest, Hence the left most index
+                hashmap[summation] = i    # important: do not update the sum for a newer index, as we need the longest, Hence the left most index

         return longest